Case Study: Kinase Cancer Inhibitor Dataset & Performance

 Metrics comparison

-• Compares baseline metrics (no Ensemble AI used) to ensemble metrics (using Ensemble AI to preprocess input features)
+• Compares baseline metrics (no Ensemble AI used) to Ensemble metrics (using Ensemble AI to preprocess input features)

 • Original feature count: 6117